Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Production Order.md

 5. After the order is created, it will change to **View Order**—click on it.
 6. In the Production Order under the **Order** tab, assign an employee responsible for the order by clicking on 'click here to select employee.'
 7. Enter the dates for **Needed By**, **Started**, and **Finished**.
-8. In the 'Production Order Items' section, you can select the product type (yield or source) and adjust the products, including their quantity and unit of measure.
+8. In the **Production Order Items** section, select the product type (yield or source) and adjust products, including quantity and unit of measure.
+9. .
+Tap the reverse button to revert recent changes and restore previous settings.

+	- **Adjusting Quantities:** If you change the quantity of an item (e.g., from 20.16 to 30 ounces), clicking the reverse button will prompt you to confirm the update.
+Once you proceed, the system will adjust the BOM to reflect the specified quantity.

+	- **Restoring Deleted Items:** If you accidentally delete an item, the reverse button will restore it with the correct quantity when you confirm the action.

+	- **Handling Changes:** The reverse button will adjust any modified quantities to their previous values.
+However, newly added items will not be affected or removed.

+10. Tap the gear icon to access additional settings.
+11. Tap the i icon for more information.
-9. Under the **Procedure** tab, add step-by-step production instructions.
+12. Under the **Procedure** tab, add step-by-step production instructions.
-10. Track production time by using the **play button** to start and pause, and click the flag icon to finish.
+13. Track production time by using the **play button** to start and pause, and click the flag icon to finish.
-11. Click **Copy Procedure** to duplicate the production order procedure.
+14. Click **Copy Procedure** to duplicate the production order procedure.